ciaraMagAoidh/git-started/git-started-001/introduction.md

 Today we will be learning about version control and source code repositories.

-You can find us on twitter here: [@BelfastCode](https://twitter.com/belfastcode) You can join join us on Meetup here: [Coffee&Code Belfast](https://www.meetup.com/coffee-code-belfast/)
+You can find us on twitter here: [@BelfastCode](https://twitter.com/belfastcode) You can join us on Meetup here: [Coffee&Code Belfast](https://www.meetup.com/coffee-code-belfast/)

 <br>
 <br>